paper-trail-gem/paper_trail/README.md

   has_paper_trail :on => [:update, :destroy]
 end
 ```

+`has_paper_trail` installs callbacks for these lifecycle events.
+If there are
+other callbacks in your model, their order relative to those installed by
+PaperTrail may matter, so be aware of any potential interactions.

 You may also have the `PaperTrail::Version` model save a custom string in it's
 `event` field instead of the typical `create`, `update`, `destroy`.
 PaperTrail